How to unlock an eSIM on an iPhone

 Why is my eSIM locked?

-If you discover that your phone is locked by your current carrier, you may be wondering why that happens.
 Here are some of the most common reasons why you have a locked phone.

 There are situations where your carrier would unlock your phone, usually after your contract is finished.
 However, if you want to do it sooner, you need to go through the unlocking process yourself.

-2 ways to unlock an eSIM on your iPhone
+2 Ways to unlock an eSIM on your iPhone

 There are two main ways to unlock all iPhone models: using a third-party app and contacting your carrier.
 Both methods have pros and cons, so let’s examine them both more closely.